abdocs123/airbyte/docs/docs/understanding-airbyte/high-level-view.md

 ---
 sidebar_position: 7
-description: A high level view of Airbyte's components.
 ---

 # Architecture overview

+A high level view of Airbyte's components.

 Airbyte is conceptually composed of two parts: platform and connectors.